-On August 6, 2011 – local time, 22:9 August 5 UTC/GMT/Zulu time the helicopter was fired upon and shot down by a previously undetected group of Taliban fighters.
+On August 6th, 2011, the helicopter was fired upon and shot down by a previously undetected group of Taliban fighters.
 The group fired 2-3 RPG rounds from a two-story building from a location some 220 meters south of the helicopter.
-The second round struck one of the three aft rotor blades of the helicopter destroying the aft rotor assembly.
+The second round struck one of the three aft rotor blades of the helicopter, destroying the aft rotor assembly.
 The helicopter crashed less than 5 seconds later, killing all 38 people on board.
-Some 30 seconds later one of the AH-64 Apache helicopters in the area reported: “Fallen Angel”.
+Some 30 seconds later, one of the AH-64 Apache helicopters in the area reported: “Fallen Angel.”

 The crash is referred to as Extortion 17 by the callsign of the CH-47 Chinook helicopter involved in the crash.
-The crash killed all 38 people on board — including 25 American special operations personnel, five United States Army National Guard and Army Reserve crewmen, seven Afghan commandos, and one Afghan interpreter — as well as a U.S. military working dog.
+The crash killed all 38 people on board — including 25 American special operations personnel, five United States Army National Guard and Army Reserve crewmen, seven Afghan commandos, one Afghan interpreter, and a U.S. military working dog.
 It is considered the worst loss of American lives in a single incident in the Afghanistan campaign, surpassing Operation Red Wings in 2005.

-Some sources state that at the time of the shootdown the two AH-64 Apache helicopters were engaged in tracking another Taliban group and were thus unable to provide surveillance (of the landing zone and infiltration route) as well as fire support to the inbound CH-47D helicopter carrying the Navy SEAL team.
+Some sources state that at the shootdown, the two AH-64 Apache helicopters were engaged in tracking another Taliban group and were thus unable to provide surveillance (of the landing zone and infiltration route) and fire support the inbound CH-47D helicopter carrying the Navy SEAL team.

 The deaths included:

-- 7 Afghan National Army Commandos, part of Afghan National Army
+- 7 Afghan National Army Commandos, part of the Afghan National Army

 - 3 U.S. Army Reserve personnel from the 7th Battalion, 158th Aviation Regiment